 Abingdon House School had a Dressing Up Day for the children last year raising a terrific amount for ART, their charity of choice – and have just recently organised a cake sale and mufti day, complete with posters around the school.
 In total nearly £200 was raised.

-We are thrilled that the President of the Rotary Club of Oxford chose us as one of their charities last year.
+We are thrilled that the President of the Rotary Club of Oxford chose us as one of their charities.
 They hosted an evening of classical music at Oxford’s Tingewick Hall as part of their support.

 Caroline organised the Big Bounce for Autism in Bristol.
 The event was inspired by her daughter who’s on the autistic spectrum and has not let that hold her back from being a British gymnast on the disability trampoline squad.